 TIP: You may copy an existing ad group within the same campaign.
 The copied ad group will have all the same settings and creatives as the original, allowing you to quickly and easily make changes to the copied ad group without starting from scratch.

 What can I customize within my ad groups?

 The following settings can be customized per ad group:

 - Delivery Speed*

 * These settings can also be set at the campaign level and further restricted per ad group.

 Each ad group also contains its own unique creatives, and you can customize bids on specific channels, sites, and apps within each ad group.
-You can also pause and enable creatives, channels, categories, publishers, sites, and apps uniquely per ad group.
+You can also pause and enable creatives, channels, publishers, sites, and apps uniquely per ad group.

 How should I organize ad groups within my campaign?

 There isn't one correct way to organize ad groups within campaigns.
 It all depends on your goals and optimization strategy.
 In general, your ad groups should share a common theme.

 Here are some ways you can organize ad groups to maximize success: